Garh Maharaja

-Garh Maharaja is a Town Committee of Ahmedpur Sial Tehsil in Jhang District in Punjab, Pakistan.
+Garh Maharaja is a city and Municipality in Ahmedpur Sial Tehsil in Jhang District in Punjab province of Pakistan.
 It is located at 30°50'0" North, 71°54'0" East.

 The shrine of the 17th-century mystic and Punjabi Muslim poet Sultan Bahu is located in Garh Maharaja.
 It is a popular and frequently-visited Sufi shrine.
 Garh Maharaja is located 17 km from Shorkot, 38 km Kot Bahadur Shah, and 65 km from Chowk Azam.